Voorlezer's House: Etymology

-Description
+Architecture

 The roof has an unequal pitch because the front of the house is 2 ft higher than the rear.
 The foundation walls are 2 ft thick, and constructed of undressed field stone laid up in mud and mortar.
 All timbers are of oak or white wood, cut in nearby forests and hewn to size with a broadaxe.
 A massive stone-and-brick chimney is at the northeast end of the house.
 Around 1800, the present staircases were substituted for the straight, ladder-like stairs believed to have been used originally.
+The house is built in Dutch-influenced vernacular architecture.

 The first floor contains a small room used as living quarters and a large room for church services.
 The second floor has a small bedchamber, and a large room that is believed to be the one used for the school.
 The extra set of floor beams indicate that the room was designed to accommodate a large number of persons.
 The floors in the house are of white pine boards, 14–16 in wide.
 The windows and doors, the originals of which have been replaced, have the low and wide proportions of the originals.

+History

 Size of original lot

 The original land grant given to Robert Rider in 1680 by English Governor Sir Edmund Andros was for 320 acres of land and 37 acres of salt meadow.
 In 1697, the Dutch Reformed Congregation acquired a parcel of approximately 271 square feet of the then 80 acre parcel from James Hance Dye and James Fitchett, on which to build the house.